Fruit Loops Landscape, 2012

 Processed Views interprets the frontier of industrial food production: the seductive and alarming intersection of nature and technology.
 As we move further away from the natural sources of our food, we head into uncharted territory replete with unintended consequences for the environment and for our health.

-In this/our study of processed foods, we have been inspired by the work of landscape photographer, Carleton Watkins (1829-1916).
-His sublime views framed California as a land of endless possibilities, as well as significantly influenced the creation of the first national parks.
-Many of Watkins' photographs were commissioned by the corporate interests of the day; the Central Pacific Railroad, the lumber, milling and mining industries.
-Watkins depicted manifest destiny, an heroic frontier filled with natural resources, and industry existing comfortably with nature, a view commonly held in the nineteenth century.
+In this study of the landscape of processed foods, we reference the work of photographer, Carleton Watkins (1829-1916).
+His sublime views framed the American West as a land of endless possibilities and significantly influenced the creation of the first national parks.
+However, many of Watkins' photographs were commissioned by the corporate interests of the day; the Central Pacific Railroad, the lumber, milling and mining industries.
+Watkins embodied the commonly held 19th century view of Manifest Destiny – the inevitability of America's bountiful land, justifiably utilized and consumed by its citizens.

 We built these views to examine consumption, progress and the changing landscape.